gooch/sustainable_energy_without_the_hot_air/book.md

 and 330.
 Leaving these errors to one side, let’s address Lawson’s main point, the relative smallness of man-made emissions.

-Yes, natural ﬂows of CO~2~ *are* larger than the additional ﬂow we switchedon 200 years ago when we started burning fossil fuels in earnest.
-But itis terribly misleading to quantify only the large natural ﬂows *into* the at-mosphere, failing to mention the almost exactly equal ﬂows *out* of theatmosphere back into the biosphere and the oceans.
-The point is that these*natural* ﬂows in and out of the atmosphere have been almost exactly inbalance for millenia.
-So it’s not relevant at all that these natural ﬂows arelarger than human emissions.
-The natural ﬂows *cancelled themselves out*.So the natural ﬂows, large though they were, left the concentration of CO~2~in the atmosphere and ocean *constant*, over the last few thousand years.Burning fossil fuels, in contrast, creates a *new* ﬂow of carbon that, thoughsmall, is *not cancelled*.
+Yes, natural flows of CO~2~ *are* larger than the additional flow we switchedon 200 years ago when we started burning fossil fuels in earnest.
+But itis terribly misleading to quantify only the large natural flows *into* the at-mosphere, failing to mention the almost exactly equal flows *out* of theatmosphere back into the biosphere and the oceans.
+The point is that these*natural* flows in and out of the atmosphere have been almost exactly inbalance for millenia.
+So it’s not relevant at all that these natural flows arelarger than human emissions.
+The natural flows *cancelled themselves out*.So the natural flows, large though they were, left the concentration of CO~2~in the atmosphere and ocean *constant*, over the last few thousand years.Burning fossil fuels, in contrast, creates a *new* flow of carbon that, thoughsmall, is *not cancelled*.
 Here’s a simple analogy, set in the passport-controlarrivals area of an airport.
 One thousand passengers arrive per hour, and